sebasfavaron/SiriusSoftwareChallenge/email-service/README.md

 Note: this server assumes that if Sendgrid or Mailgun respond with a `200 Queued` then the mail was sent, even if it's still enqueued on their side.
 Note2: on server responses i put some debug comments ((like this)).
 This would not usually be shown to the user for security purposes

-## Mail services
+## The project

-Sendgrid is used as the main service and Mailgun as its failover.
-Limitation: on test accounts on both services the sender email is fixed so it cannot be set to the user's personal email (hence why it will not be persisted on a database either)
+ExpressJS server that exposes an endpoint to send an email using Sendgrid (or Mailgun as a failover).
+There's also a daily quota per user to avoid abuse.
+Limitation: because we use test accounts in this POC for Sendgrid and Mailgun the sender email has to be fixed so it cannot be set to the user's personal email

 ## Auth